Ten Integrated Modules

 The course is split into 10 modules.
 Activities are timetabled in line with the seasons and some modules span the whole course.
-There are design projects and practicals at the end of each term.
+There are design projects and practicals each term, and four design projects throughout the year.

 Permaculture Design.
-A holistic design approach to sustainability.
-This module provides the context and framework for the rest of the course.
+This module provides the context and framework for the course.
 An introduction to the practice and principles of Permaculture.
 A holistic design approach to sustainability that can be used for designing in a range of settings from small gardens to whole farms.
 Permaculture integrates land, food, social, economic and health factors to create a resilient and functional system.
 Led by Sarah Pugh with Mike Feingold